ibm-cloud-docs/monitoring/iam.md

 **Every user that must work in a team must have this policy defined.**

-You cannot combine the policy to work with Sysdig with the policy to work in a team.
+You cannot define the policy to work with Sysdig with the policy to work in a team.
+Each one needs its own policy.
 {: important}

 A user that needs to work in a team requires the following policies: